Recycling and Sustainability at Gardening Queens Park

 We work with the boroughs' approach to waste separation, encouraging residents and volunteers to separate food waste, garden organics and recyclable containers at source.
 In practice this means clear signage at our disposal area and regular training for volunteers so contamination rates remain low.
 By aligning with municipal schemes for mixed recycling, glass, paper and compostables we make it easy for everyone visiting our site to contribute to the circular economy.

-Volunteers separating garden waste and recyclables at a sorting area Our recycling percentage target is bold and measurable: we aim for a 65% recycling and reuse rate across all Gardening Queens Park operations by 2030.
+A person wearing a light-colored t-shirt and checkered shorts is kneeling on soil in a garden, watering young green plants with a green watering can.
+The garden features a freshly tilled bed with small, sprouting plants arranged in rows.
+In the background, a hedge and trees provide a lush, green backdrop, indicating a well-maintained outdoor space.
+The natural lighting suggests a clear, sunny day, and the scene exemplifies outdoor gardening activities relevant to outdoor maintenance and sustainable planting practices in Queens Park.
+Gardening Queens Park offers gardening solutions that support healthy plant growth and sustainable gardening environments.
+Our recycling percentage target is bold and measurable: we aim for a 65% recycling and reuse rate across all Gardening Queens Park operations by 2030.
 This target covers diverted green waste, composted material reused on-site, and items passed to reuse partners or repair networks.
 Meeting this target requires both community behaviour change and operational investments, including improved segregation bays, weatherproof storage for sorted materials, and better signage for visitors.

 To handle materials that cannot be reused or composted on-site we map the nearest local transfer stations and civic amenity sites so that nothing suitable for recycling goes to landfill.
 Our logistical plans reference borough transfer stations and designated recycling centres where glass, rigid plastics and metals can be processed correctly.
 This coordination reduces double-handling, keeps transport emissions low, and ensures materials are routed to appropriate recycling streams.